-On September 6, 2017, the 6th edition of the PMBOK Guide was published by the PMI.
+On September 6, 2017, the PMI published the 6th edition of the PMBOK Guide.
 The PMI publishes a new version of the PMBOK Guide every four years.
-The last time was in December 2012, when the PMI published the 5th edition of the PMBOK Guide.
+The last update was in December 2012, when they published the PMBOK Guide 5th Edition.

 - Addition of the Agile framework